qmaster0803/DM_CAS/README.md

 ## Discrete Mathematics Computer Algebra System
 ### Main idea
-Discrete Computer Algebra System (DM_CAS) - is ETU DM&TI course project, aimed at creating a computer algebra system that is capable of performing the simplest operations on: natural, integers, rational numbers, as well as polynomials.
+Discrete Computer Algebra System (DM_CAS) - is ETU DM&TI course project, aimed at creating a computer algebra system that is capable of performing the simplest operations on: natural, integer, rational numbers, as well as polynomials.
-For Natural, Integer, Rational and Polynomial own classes have been created, UI written using the **ncourses** library.
+For Natural, Integer, Rational and Polynomial data types own classes have been created, UI written using the **ncourses** library.

 ### Build
 #### 1. Building:
-Execute following command in project root directory to build:
+Execute following command in project root directory to build project:
 ```
 sudo bash ./build.sh
 ```
 #### 2. Execute:
+To exectute builded binary, you need to write following in terminal:
 ```
 ./build/DM_CAS
 ```